-No emerging economy should follow that strategy if it wants to preserve the possibility of renewing growth through investment and productivity increase.
-Argentina itself will have to work hard and soon to rebuild its monetary institutions as to reassure savers the protection of their financial wealth from arbitrary changes in the rules of the game.
+No emerging economy should be advised to follow that strategy if it wants to preserve the possibility of renewing growth through investment and productivity increase.
+Argentina itself will have to work hard and soon to rebuild its monetary institutions as to reassure savers that their financial wealth will be protected from arbitrary changes in the rules of the game.

 Rather than banning the use of dollars for domestic financial intermediation and trying to force the savings in pesos, the new rules of the game should enlarge the monetary choices of Argentines.
 Facilitating the use of the Euro will give the Argentinean Central Bank the possibility of having not only the Dollar but also the Euro as an institutional monetary anchor.
-The Peso will also be available for medium and long-term contracts after authorizing financial indexation.
+The Peso will also be available for medium and long term contracts if financial indexation is permitted.